sabrahamp/data-analytics-power-bi-report331/README.md

 For each button, set the Type to Bookmark, and selected the appropriate bookmark.
 Finally, tested the buttons and slicers.
 Remembered to Ctrl-Click to use buttons while designing the report in Power BI Desktop.

 Task 7 : Updated Documentation

+# Milestone 8 - Create a Store Map Page

+Task 1 : Add a Map Visual

+1. On the Stores Map page, added a new map visual.
+It took up the majority of the page, just leaving a narrow band at the top of the page for a slicer.
+Set the style to my satisfaction in the Format pane, and made sure Show Labels is set to On.

+2. Set the controls of my map as follows:
+Auto-Zoom: On
+Zoom buttons: Off
+Lasso button: Off

+3. Assigned Geography hierarchy to the Location field, and ProfitYTD to the Bubble size field

+Task 2 : Add a Country Slicer

+Add a slicer above the map, set the slicer field to Stores[Country], and in the Format section set the slicer style as Tile and the Selection settings to Multi-select with Ctrl/Cmd and Show "Select All" as an option in the slicer.

+Task 3 : Create a Stores Drillthrough Page

+To make it easy for the region managers to check on the progress of a given store, we need to create a drillthrough page that summarises each store's performance.
+This was created with the following visuals:

+-   A table showing the top 5 products, with columns: Description, Profit YTD, Total Orders, Total Revenue
+-   A column chart showing Total Orders by product category for the store
+-   Gauges for Profit YTD against a profit target of 20% year-on-year growth vs. the same period in the previous year.
+The target should use the Target field, not the Maximum Value field, as the target will change as we move through the year.
+-   A Card visual showing the currently selected store

+1. Created a new page named Stores Drillthrough.
+Open the format pane and expand the Page information tab.
+Set the Page type to Drillthrough and set Drill through when to Used as category.
+Set Drill through from to country region.

+2. Created some measures for the gauges as follows:

+-   Profit YTD and Revenue YTD: You should have already created this earlier in the project
+-   Profit Goal and Revenue Goal, which should be a 20% increase on the previous year's year-to-date profit or revenue at the current point in the year

+3. Added the visuals to the drillthrough page.
+An example layout was shown in the material.

+Task 4 : Create a Stores Tooltip Page

+We want users to be able to see each store's year-to-date profit performance against the profit target just by hovering the mouse over a store on the map.
+To do this, I created a custom tooltip page, and copied over the profit gauge visual, then set the tooltip of the visual to the tooltip page I had created.

+Task 5 : Updated documentation
+Updated documentation with all steps used for Milestone-8 and saved both README and .pbix files to git.